silverelitez-constitution/deploy/README.md

 This is a Proof-Of-Concept project to develop a fully automated system that pays homage to the automatic transmission in the way that can turn what is currently a very complicated and messy process to what most people don't even give a second thought to.
-Thus turning a complete waste of resources and time into a way for the average engineer to get more stuff done and be tied up with menial tasks.
+Thus turning a complete waste of resources and time into a way for the average engineer to get more stuff done and not be tied up with menial tasks.

 It's currently being set up in the way that would be fully turn-key with an initial set up of 15 minutes (automated, naturally) and the user only having to supply a domain name for the system to use.
 Authentication is still a little tricky due to the balance of